AliAhmed2004/Machine-Learning-Model--Price_Regression/README.md

 The question to ask is:
 How well can we predict the future sale price of a bulldozer, given its characterisitcs and previous examples of how much other bulldozers have been sold for?

+The dataset used for this project is available at kaggle: https://www.kaggle.com/competitions/bluebook-for-bulldozers/data